playingvoid/Java/MarketPlace-SparkJava/README.md

 8. ***Generate*** and Clears all notifications from the system (see SampleRequest.txt )

 ### Components / Classes:
 Components are not designed in terms of Interfaces or abstract classes.
 In current problem scope I decided not to use it.
 In later versions I'll introduce it.
 Every class is concrete in nature.
-Singleton pattern are used basically because there is no database support.
+Singleton pattern are used basically because there is no database support
 1. **Main**: Definition of service end points. sparkjava web framework (http://sparkjava.com/) to have a light weight REST based system in place.
 You need to have Java 8 installed (needs java path variables configurations)
 2. **MarketPlace**: (Singleton) Maintains market place data – basically Users and Plans.
 This is also the main entry point of all logical operations (APIs) in the Market place system.
 3. **InternetPlan**: Encapsulate an internet plan.
 Encapsulates all the user who are signing up for a concrete plan.